coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 > We can commit any number of sins to get there, because speed trumps design, just for a brief moment. - Kent Beck

 > Good design at good times.
 Make it run, make it right. - Kent Beck

+#### Clean code now (refactor)

+* The refactoring step is when we produce clean code.
+  - It's when you apply patterns
+  - It's when you remove duplication
+  - It's when you sanitise the code smells
+* **You do not write new unit tests here**
+  - You are not introducing public classes
+  - It is likely if you feel you need, you need collaborators to fulfill a role